hdShang/arxiv-daily/docs/cs-CL/2025-09-08/papers/250906531v1-slint-structure-aware-language-model-with-injection-and-contrastive-.md

 ---
 layout: default
-title: SLiNT: Structure-aware Language Model with Injection and Contrastive Training for Knowledge Graph Completion
+title: "SLiNT: Structure-aware Language Model with Injection and Contrastive Training for Knowledge Graph Completion"
 ---

 # SLiNT: Structure-aware Language Model with Injection and Contrastive Training for Knowledge Graph Completion